Family Planning Clinic

 What we do

-For more information on family planning, please visit Sex & U, a resource from The Society of Obstetricians and Gynaecologists of Canada (SOGC).
+For more information on family planning, please visit Sex & U, a resource from the Society of Obstetricians and Gynaecologists of Canada (SOGC).

 What to expect

-Our birth control services include the following:
+Our birth control services include:

-• Inserting long-acting reversible contraceptives (LARC) such as intrauterine devices (IUDs) or birth control implants
+• Inserting long-acting reversible contraceptives (LARC), such as intrauterine devices (IUDs) or birth control implants

-• Addressing any issues related to IUDs
+• Addressing issues related to IUDs

 • Removing IUDs

-Please note we are a teaching hospital, so you may see a medical students, residents, fellows or other medical trainees as part of your care.
-Learners are supervised by other members of our dedicated care team who work together to provide you with comprehensive care.
+Please note that we are a teaching hospital, so you may see medical students, residents, fellows or other medical trainees as part of your care.
+Learners are supervised by other members of our dedicated health-care team who work together to provide you with comprehensive care.

 We usually recommend at least one in-person or virtual follow-up appointment to monitor for complications.